GSA-TTS/identity-handbook/_articles/onboarding.md

   - Make sure to join `#login`, the main announcement channel for our team
   - Contractors with full Slack access should add the word "contractor" to their Slack profile for the benefit of the wider TTS audience.
 - Make sure your GitHub account is set up [like this](https://handbook.tts.gsa.gov/github/#setup).
-- Add the following email address to your Google Calendar to see the Login Services Shared Events calendar: `gsa.gov_6ovul6pcsmgd40o8pqn7qmge5g@group.calendar.google.com`
+- Add the following email address to your Google Calendar to see the Login.gov Shared Calendar: `gsa.gov_6ovul6pcsmgd40o8pqn7qmge5g@group.calendar.google.com`
 - Add yourself to the [`team.yml`](https://github.com/18F/identity-private/blob/master/team/team.yml) file
 - Request access to relevant Google Groups, [the handbook has a list of active groups](https://login-handbook.app.cloud.gov/articles/email.html#internal-team-lists)
+- Add a signature to your GSA email account like this:
+  > **Human Person**<br>
+  > Login.gov Chief of Kittens<br>
+  > Technology Transformation Services<br>
+  > U.S. General Services Administration
 - (Optional) [Add your gpg key to github](https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account/)

 ## For the on-boarding buddy to complete

-As an on-boarding buddy you'll be a new employee's main point of contact and Login.gov guide for a couple weeks.
+As an on-boarding buddy you'll be a new employee's main point of contact and login.gov guide for a couple weeks.
 Look at this work as a power multiplier, you are helping someone gain a firm foundation to work upon, you are starting up a new engine.

 - Add a new JIRA Issue to the [People-Ops board](https://cm-jira.usa.gov/secure/RapidBoard.jspa?projectKey=LPO&rapidView=2861) to track completion of onboarding tasks.